 First, don’t choose social media as a marketing tactic if you think that it’s a quick way to build a profitable small business.

 Sure, social media can influence a user’s buying decisions.
-After all, 47% of Americans who were surveyed said Facebook has the greatest impact on their buying decisions (compared to just 24% in 2011).
+After all, Facebook has the greatest impact on people’s buying decisions.
 This is because social media does build brand awareness especially if you focus on high quality content.

 If you’re doing it solely because your competitors are using social media for their advertising campaigns, then you’ll get stuck in other people’s shadows.